 Since 2012, Rosi has campaigned tirelessly for better family engagement by the NHS at all levels.
 This work includes working for a year in 2019 as a Family Consultant for the charity Respond, putting together a training package for LeDeR investigators, to assist them in working better with families and providing more effective investigations.
 Rosi also worked with the Patient Safety Incident Response Framework (PSIRF), presenting at a series of Patient Safety Incident Roadshows around the country in 2018 and for two years (2017 & 2018) Rosi worked on the NHS England “Learning from Deaths” programme as a member of the steering group and co-wrote the “Learning from Deaths Guidance for Families”.

-Until recently Rosi was a member of the Citizens Partnership Group for the Healthcare Safety Investigation Branch and is part of the steering group “Learning from Deaths, Learning in Action” monitoring the progress across NHS Trusts in the UK by the “Learning from Deaths” guidance.
+During 2021 Rosi was a member of the Citizens Partnership Group for the Healthcare Safety Investigation Branch.
+She is part of the steering group “Learning from Deaths, Learning in Action” monitoring the progress across NHS Trusts in the UK by the “Learning from Deaths” guidance.
 Rosi has recently joined the Harmed Patient’s Pathway Advisory Group.

 She is active on social media and writes a widely read blog around the themes of bereavement, the grief journey, disability issues and healthcare, occasionally writing for journals and magazines on these themes.